Looking to stand out? NCCPA offers a Certificate of Added Qualifications (CAQ) in multiple medical specialties.

 To review sample questions, click here.

-Key Dates for Earning a CAQ
+Earning a Orthopaedic Surgery CAQ

 All exams for earning the initial CAQ are administered at Pearson VUE Test Centers.